The Xometry app works best with JavaScript enabled!

 Cold drawn A572 steel is produced by pulling the material through a series of dies at room temperature.
 This process results in a smoother surface finish and tighter dimensional tolerances compared to hot-rolled or annealed steel.
 The cold drawing process also increases the strength and hardness of the material, making it suitable for precision components that require high strength and dimensional accuracy.
 Cold-drawn A572 steel is commonly used in applications such as shafts, pins, bolts, and other critical parts in which precision and strength are paramount.

-What Are the Advantages of Using A572 Carbon Steel?
+Advantages of Using A572 Carbon Steel

 Using A572 carbon steel has the following benefits: